wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

     }

     class Bitmap {
-        bitmap: u128
+        map: u128
     }

-    Config "1" -- "" IntegratorChainTransceivers : tracks
+    Config "1" -- "*" IntegratorChainTransceivers : tracks
     IntegratorChainTransceivers "1" -- "2" Bitmap : uses
-    Bitmap "1" -- "" RegisteredTransceiver : tracks
+    IntegratorChainTransceivers "1" -- "*" RegisteredTransceiver : manages
 ```

 ### Key Components

 1. **Config**: Stores global configuration for the GMP Router.

     - Tracks the integrator ID counter.
     - Singleton account created during program initialization.

 2. **IntegratorChainTransceivers**: Manages transceivers for a specific integrator on a particular chain.

     - Uses bitmaps for efficient storage and lookup of transceiver statuses.
     - Maintains separate counters for incoming and outgoing transceivers.
+    - Stores the owner of the account.

 3. **RegisteredTransceiver**: Represents a registered transceiver in the GMP Router.

     - Associated with a specific integrator and chain.
     - Has a unique ID within its integrator and chain context.

 4. **Bitmap**: Utility struct for efficient storage and manipulation of boolean flags.
     - Used to track the status of transceivers (active/inactive).

 ### Relationships